Baby mama: Usage

 The term originated from the stereotype that black men are irresponsible deadbeat fathers and that black women are welfare queens.
-However, the term has been used by white women on social media such as Kylie Jenner, who has two illegitimate children with African-American rapper Travis Scott.
-She didn’t receive negative backlash on Instagram because of her whiteness and wealth.
+However, the term has been used by white women on social media such as Kylie Jenner, who has two children with her former boyfriend, African-American rapper Travis Scott.

+Iggy Azalea, an Australian white female rapper, gained significant media attention after having a child out of wedlock with Playboi Carti.
+She alleged that Playboi Carti did not spend Christmas with their child and accused him of infidelity with a Cuban model from Atlanta named Brandi Marion.

 In music

 Baby mother and baby mama had entered widespread use in American hip-hop lyrics by the mid-1990s.
 One of the first representations of baby mamas in hip-hop lyrics was by southern rapper Krazy, from Tampa, Florida.
 One of his songs was titled "I Hate My Baby Mama."
 The Outkast song "Ms. Jackson", released in 2000, was dedicated to "all the baby mamas' mamas".
 American Idol winner Fantasia Barrino released a song entitled "Baby Mama" in 2004.
 In this song she is writing an ode to single mothers and how to be a baby mama should be a "badge of honor".
 She makes firsthand acknowledgements as a single mother and empathizes on the thoughts of baby mamas and how they are "fed up with makin' beds up."
 Planet Earth, an album by Prince released in 2007, features a song called "Future Baby Mama".
 Three 6 Mafia had a song called "Baby Mama" on Choices: The Album.
 Tupac's "Dear Mama", and "Brenda's got a Baby" are two hip hop songs that show a strong Black woman/mothering trope.